TTC is here! Explore our new section on trying to conceive and sign up for the weekly newsletter.

 Emily Oster

-Greetings!
 I am investigating best pet choices for my soon-to-be 2-year-old.
 Preferring to avoid the time commitment of the traditional cat/dog, I have been looking into more unusual pets.
 Lizards like gargoyle geckos and uromastyx and bearded dragons look like really neat, low-maintenance, kid-friendly pets, except they carry salmonella.
 The internet is worthless in helping me gauge the real danger here.
 The kid could catch salmonella and get sick enough to die, but has it actually happened?
 Is it a documented danger or a hypothetical one?
 What is the comparison to food-borne salmonella illness/death in kids, or other pet risks (dog attacks, cat scratch fever) for that matter?
-Any help would be absolutely welcome!

 —Erin

-I am very sympathetic to this question, because our family has been discussing pets for approximately nine years, pretty much since my older child could talk.
-After a brief foray with sea monkeys (a.k.a. brine shrimp), we are currently pet-less.
-I’m working on the pitch that the wild bunnies in the back yare “are our pets”.
+I am very sympathetic to this question, because our family has been discussing pets for years, pretty much since my older child could talk.
+After a brief foray with sea monkeys (aka brine shrimp), we settled on snails.
+I am the primary caregiver, though, which makes me happy it’s snails and not a hamster.

 My point is, you are not alone in your desire to get an “easier” pet.
 And these bearded dragon/gecko options do look neat!
 However, like many animals, they can carry salmonella.
 Animals can carry this pathogen without symptoms — it’s in their droppings.
 If you touch their poop and then touch your face, you can get sick.
 This is why hand-washing is important, but in principle risks remain.

 The easiest reliable way to dig into the magnitude of the salmonella risk is with the CDC data.
-The CDC reports all salmonella outbreaks they are aware of, with sources, here.
-Right now, there is a salmonella outbreak from pet bearded dragons; this encompasses 23 cases and eight hospitalizations over 15 states, about half of them in kids.
-The other outbreak of salmonella at the moment is due to alfalfa sprouts.
+The CDC reports all salmonella outbreaks it is aware of, with sources, here.
+In June 2024, there was a salmonella outbreak from pet bearded dragons that encompassed 15 cases and four hospitalizations over nine states, more than half of them in kids.
+Other salmonella outbreaks are generally in food.

 If you look over the past several years, bearded dragons appear in a lot of outbreaks.
 The other consistent animals are small pet turtles and backyard poultry.
 The latter is the source of by far the largest and most frequent outbreaks.
 Pet hedgehogs appear as a risk a couple of times, and there was one crested gecko outbreak in 2015 (22 reported cases, three hospitalizations).